-In Indianapolis, unlike most communities, the municipality and the surrounding county are governed jointly, meaning a single entity is responsible for assessment county-wide.
-As such, our evaluation focused on properties within all of Marion County.
-The report at hand relies on data provided by the Marion County Assessor and covers all "arms-length" property transactions within the county between 2009 and 2018.
+As in most communities, property assessments in Clark County are conducted by a county-wide authority.
+As such, our evaluation encompasses properties throughout the entire county.
+The report at hand relies on data provided by the Marion County Assessor and covers all "armslength" property transactions within the city between 2009 and 2018.
 The analyses that follow use only "arms-length" transactions, generally meaning only traditional, market-rate sales involving buyers and sellers with no previous relationship (rather than, for example, sales between relatives or foreclosure auctions).
 For these analyses, we use the local assessor's classification of arms-length transactions.3